dmcbee1/Bacillus-Paper/README.md

   Results are exported to an Excel sheet.
   Additionally, a graphical representation of the ANOVA results is provided.

 Data must be in the following format in excel to work in the code (5 lines of excel document shown):
   600
-  Time	T° 600	A1	A2	A3	A4	A5	A6.... and so on for as many triplicates as avaliable
+  Time	T° 600	A1	A2	A3	A4	A5	A6.... and so on for as many triplicates as available
   0:08:45	37	0.087	0.09	0.089	0.102	0.097	0.103
   0:18:45	37	0.087	0.093	0.09	0.102	0.099	0.104
   0:28:45	37	0.087	0.088	0.089	0.106	0.098	0.101

-PNP_nitrophenol_Assay <- Processes an Excel data file containg absorbace values, processes   triplicate readings, and then generates growth curve plots with options for visualizing the  data in different ways.
+PNP_nitrophenol_Assay <- Processes an Excel data file containing absorbance values, processes   triplicate readings, and then generates growth curve plots with options for visualizing the  data in different ways.

 Similar to the script 'Data Visualization for Growth Curves'

-Quantative_Analysis_Code_Masshunter <- This script is designed to process, analyze, and visualize mass spectrometry data exported from MassHunter Quantative Analysis
+Quant_Analysis_Code_Masshunter-Data-Rearrangement <- This script is designed to process, analyze, and visualize mass spectrometry data exported from MassHunter Quantitative Analysis. *Note this code is dependent on how the mass spectrometry runs are saved and will need to be adjusted based on your specific needs.

-  Overview:
-  Loading Libraries:
-  The script utilizes the tidyr, dplyr, and ggplot2 libraries for data manipulation and       visualization.

-  Data Import:
-  The script reads data from a CSV file.
-Users must provide the path to the CSV file in the   code.
+Data Import: The script starts by importing data from a CSV file.
+Modify "PathNameOfCSVhere.csv" to the path of your CSV file.
+The data is imported without headers   and skips the first row.

+Column Renaming: The script sets new column names.
+Adjust new_column_names as per your dataset's requirements.

-  Data Cleaning:
+Data Cleaning: It includes removing unwanted columns and setting custom headers.
-  Rows with missing pH values are filtered out to ensure data consistency.

-  Data Organization:
-  The dataset is split into separate data frames based on masses.
-  Columns of each data frame are renamed for consistency.
+Data Splitting and Rearranging: The script splits data based on underscores in specific columns, rearranges the data, and removes unnecessary columns.

-  All separated data frames are then combined into one unified dataset.
+Data Combination and Conversion: All the split and cleaned data frames are combined into one.
+Specific columns ('Time', 'area', and 'height') are converted to       numeric types.

-  Visualization:
-  Two types of plots are generated:
-  A plot with a logarithmic scale for Peak Area.
-  A plot without a logarithmic scale for Peak Area.

-  Custom Functions:
-  log_plot: Generates plots on a logarithmic scale for specified m/z values.
-  linear_plot: Generates plots on a linear scale for specified m/z values.

-  Unique m/z Values:
-  A list of unique m/z values present in the data is created.

-  Data must be in the following format in excel to work in the code (5 lines of excel         document shown):
-  (FIRST ROW IS INGORED, second row and onward shown below) pH	Type	Time	Product Ion	RT	Area	Height	Product Ion	RT	Area	Height...
-  6.5	Piv	12	287.069				435.0979	4.029	6798	2444
-  7.5	Piv	12	287.069				435.0979	4.029	22043	7916
-  6.5	Piv	12	287.069				435.0979	4.022	7291	2402
+Export: The final combined data frame is exported as an Excel file.
+Set the path and csv_name variables to your desired output directory and file name.

+Mass_Hunter_Quant_Graph <- This script will take the output from Quant_Analysis_Code_Masshunter-Data-Rearrangement and provide comparative graphs.

+Data Import: Import data from an Excel file.
+Replace "Name of export from 'Quantative_Analysis_Code_Masshunter.xlsx" with your file's name.

+Data Grouping and Filtering: The script groups data based on m/z values into categories 'A', 'B', and 'Other'.
+It then filters data for specific types ('Lys', 'Buffer', etc.) and sidechains ('Hex', 'Piv').

+Data Summarization: Calculates mean and standard error (SE) of the 'area' for each 'Time' and 'Group' combination.

+Visualization Preparation: Prepares individual plots for different data subsets (e.g., lysate_only, buffer_only) with specific aesthetic settings.

+Plot Combination: Uses patchwork to combine individual plots into a single figure.

+Exporting the Combined Plot: The script exports the combined plot as a PDF.
+Set pdf_file_path and csv_name to your desired output directory and file name.